DomDF/DomDF/README.md

 # DomDF
-Bayesian data analysis and plotting
+A personal package containing functions for Bayesian data analysis and plotting.